 When planning an event, you’ll want to promote it on a wide range of channels.
 While digital marketing is an essential part of modern-day marketing (more on that below), don’t forget about the power of radio and print advertising.
-Sourcing popular, local news outlets is a great way of connecting with communities.
+Sourcing popular, local news outlets that are favoured by your target audience is a great way of connecting with communities.
 Two key things to keep in mind are:

 - Brand Awareness: While you may want to promote a specific product or service, you can also use traditional media buying to build overall awareness for your brand.
 Focus on using holidays to reach out and connect, rather than emphasize direct sales.